ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The FIDO use case involves a relying party that wants to have the HW/SW implementation does a biometric check on the human to be strongly attested.

 FIDO does provides a transport in the form of the WebAuthn and FIDO CTAP protocols.

+According to {{fidotechnote}} FIDO uses attestion to make claims about the kind of device which is be used to enroll.
+Keypairs are generated on a per-device *model* basis, with a certificate having a trust chain that leads back to a well-known root certificate.
+It is expected that as many as 100,000 devices in a production run would have the same public and private key pair.
+One assumes that this is stored in a tamper-proof TPM so it is relatively difficult to get this key out.
+The use of this key attests to the the device type, and the kind of protections for keys that the relying party may assume, not to the identity of the end user.

 # Privacy Considerations.